How to Manage Pregnancy Discomforts that Affect your Sleep

 We know parenting often means sleepless nights, stressful days, and countless questions and confusion, and we want to support you in your feeding journey and beyond.

 Our Happy Experts are a team of lactation consultants and registered dietitians certified in infant and maternal nutrition – and they’re all moms, too, which means they’ve been there and seen that.
-They’re here to help on our free, live chat platform Monday - Friday 8am - 6pm (ET), and Saturday - Sunday 8am - 2pm (ET).
+They’re here to help on our free, live chat platform Monday - Friday 8am - 6pm (ET).
 Chat Now!

 For more on this topic, check out the following articles: